colormine/colormine/README.md

 ColorMine is an open-source Java library that is designed to make working with colors easy.

-We're still ironing out the vision, so keep checking back!
+We're still ironing out the "vision", so keep checking back!

 ## Getting Started Guide
 New here?
 Check out the [Getting Started Guide](https://github.com/colormine/colorMine/wiki/Getting-Started)